documentcloud/documentcloud/app/views/help/eng/public.markdown

 Term                        | Description
 ----------------------------|---------------------
 title                       | Will search only the titles of documents.
 For example: [title: deepwater][]. source                      | Reporters have the opportunity to identify the source of each document they upload.
-For example: [source: supreme][] will identify documents attributed to "U.S. Supreme Court" as well as "New York State Supreme Court." description                 | Search for a word or phrase within all document descriptions.
+For example: [source: supreme][] will identify documents attributed to "U.S. Supreme Court" plus various state supreme courts. description                 | Search for a word or phrase within all document descriptions.
 For example: [description: manifesto][]. account                     | Specify an account id to see documents published by a specific user.
 Notice that clicking on any user's name in your search results will automatically filter your results to include only that user's documents.
-For example: [account: 143-james-wilkerson][]. group                       | Search for all documents made public by a single newsroom.
+For example: [account: 149-brad-heath][]. group                       | Search for all documents made public by a single newsroom.
 Notice that clicking on any organization name in your search results will automatically filter your results to include only that group's documents.
 For example: [group: chicago-tribune][]. projectid                   | Reporters can organize documents into as many projects as appropriate.
 To restrict a search to documents in one project, you need to know that project's canonical identifier or project id.
 DocumentCloud doesn't publish individual project id's, however.
 For example: [projectid: 6-the-financial-crisis][] filter                      | Filter documents by interesting criteria (one of "published", "unpublished", "annotated", or "popular").
 For example, to view all published documents: [filter: published][]